The Pros of Proana and Promia (Yes, Really)

 Case Study: The First Client I Ever [Tried to] Refer Out

-So I was working with a client dealing with some serious overeating tendencies, which I’d been cautious about not labeling as “binge eating.”
+So I was working with a client dealing with some serious overeating tendencies, which I’d been cautious about not labeling as “binge eating” (so as to avoid the liability of diagnosing Binge-Eating Disorder).
 But as these behaviors proved resistant to a lot of the low-grade, basic habits I often use with clients facing similar problems (habits like slow eating, basic habit substitution, journaling, etc.), I started to think she just needed a higher level of care.

 Having limited knowledge about the referral process and still being relatively new to the coaching profession, I thought it would be prudent to send her an email explaining why I think it would be better for us both if she would join an Overeaters Anonymous group (a group I’ve come to learn from others is not exactly a perfect answer).
 I assumed we would go our separate ways, she would join an OA group, and I could go to sleep knowing I did the right thing.
 But that was the exact opposite of what happened.